ktorio/ktor-samples/README.md

   * [css-dsl](other/css-dsl/README.md) &mdash; Application showing how to combine HTML DSL with CSS DSL.
   * [fullstack-mpp](other/fullstack-mpp/README.md) &mdash; Application showing how to combine Ktor serving Kotlin.JS static scripts.
   * [filelisting](other/filelisting/README.md) &mdash; Application showing how to create a file listing for static files.
+  * [structured-logging](other/structured-logging/README.md) &mdash; Application showing how to use [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) for structured logging with scoped variables without requiring MDC ThreadStatic.

 * Small single-feature samples:
   * [async](feature/async/README.md) &mdash; long-running asynchronous computation that happens in a separate thread-pool context.